 But safety dictates that the system must be simple, safe, easy to operate and not confuse the pilot/ crew.
-Designing such a system can be a challenge and fun and frustrating at the same time.
+Designing such a system can be a challenge, fun and frustrating all at the same time.

 With a two tank system you will need a cross-over vent line connecting the tanks, even more so when only one tank has an air vent.
 This will keep a tank from collapsing when fuel is pumped out of it and the cross-over line keeps air pressure above the fuel at the same level so fuel should be drawn equally from the tanks, as long as you fly the aircraft balanced.

 Tank vents are either part of the fuel cap or installed next to the tank facing into the wind creating a positive airflow and increased fuel pressure.
 Be careful when using vented caps: if the opening faces backwards fuel can be draw out of the tank leading to starvation.
-Forward facing vent should also have a screen to keep insects and other bugs from clogging the inlet.
+Forward facing vents should also have a screen to keep insects and other bugs from clogging the inlet.
 It is important to maintain a positive pressure in the system.

 Each tank must have a drain in the lowest part, so that any water or dirt can be drained during pre-flight.
-Make sure it closes after draining as you will loose fuel fast should this fail.
+Make sure it closes properly after draining as you will loose fuel reasonably fast should this seal fail (personal experience!).

-Ideally each tank should have its own shut off valve, perfect when working on the system and should leaks develop somehow you can close the tank without losing the fuel.
+Ideally each tank should have its own shut-off valve, this is perfect when working on the system and should leaks develop somehow you can close the tank without losing the fuel.
 Get the pumps as close as possible to the tanks, installation inside the tank would be best of all.
 Any 90° fitting should be replaced with a 45° fitting for the least amount of fluid resistance.

-Helpful with more than one tank but install the valve in a logical way, i.e.: moving to the right should select the right tank and to the left the left tank.
-Forward should mean both tanks and to the back fuel is shut off.
+Helpful with more than one tank but install the valve in a logical way, i.e.: moving the selector to the right should select the right tank and to the left the left tank.
+Forward should mean both tanks and to the back: fuel is shut off.
 The valve should be simple to operate and in easy reach with a clear indication too!

 Fuel injected engines (diesels too) usually have a return fuel line routing fuel to the tank in use.
 This complicates the fuel valve installation, especially so with aluminum tubing which needs proper bending without cracking or collapsing the line.

-Make sure that you can reach each strainer with ease after the aircraft is finished, downtime due to maintenance is then kept to a minimum and cost too.
+Make certain that you can reach each strainer with ease after the aircraft is completed building, downtime due to maintenance is then kept to a minimum and cost too.